 Dealing with Hashtags

 The hashtag is a word or phrase with no spaces.
 It is always preceded by a # symbol.
 Here are some examples – #youthvote. #edchat, #london2012.
-This is how hashtags work – you should simply type a hashtag like the examples into the Twitter’s search box.
-This immediately generates results which will be focused on your topic of your choice.
-Such tagging is quite useful and usually you can think of such tags at any moment.
+This is how hashtags work – you should simply type a hashtag like the examples into Twitter’s search box.
+This immediately generates results which will be focused on the topic of your choice.
+Such tagging is quite useful and usually, you can think of such tags at any moment.

-When you want to find some information on a topic but you don’t know of a hashtag that will be useful for you, you should search in Twitter with a keyword rather than a hashtag.
-You need to scan the results to find out what hashtags peopleuse for that topic.
+When you want to find some information on a topic but you don’t know of a hashtag that will be useful for you, you should search on Twitter with a keyword rather than a hashtag.
+You need to scan the results to find out what hashtags people use for that topic.
 This is a quite effective way to find what you are looking for.